BartekKownacki/Budgey/README.md

 # Budgey
-ASP.NET MVC Application which cna be used to manage your budget and make notes
+ASP.NET MVC Application which can be used to manage your budget and make notes